vleam/vleam/README.md

 Vleam (Vue + gLEAM) is a set of tools allowing developers to _incrementally_ incorporate the Gleam programming language into their Vue projects.

-Similarly to how Typescript helped Javascript handle what considered a large application in 2016, Gleam can help with what's considered large today.
-Many apps already exists that are not going to be rewritten.
-No reason why they shouldn't benefit from useful innovations, especially when they can be introduced slowly and incrementally, and particularly if it means less Typescript.
+Similarly to how Typescript helped with the large codebases of 2016, Gleam can help with the large codebases of today.
+Most apps aren't going to be rewritten.
+No reason why they shouldn't benefit from a better language, especially when introduced slowly and incrementally, and particularly if it means less Typescript.

-Vleam consists of the following parts:
+Vleam consists of three parts:

 1. A Vite plugin that:

-- Allows the use of `<script lang="gleam">` in Vue's SFC
+- Allows the use of `<script lang="gleam">` in Vue SFCs
 - Allows improting `.gleam` files in Javascript/Typescript.

 2. A set of bindings to Vue's APIs.